AlchemyCMS/alchemy-guides/guides/upgrading.md

 ::: warning
 Before upgrading to the next major version, make sure you have addressed all deprecation warnings and run all upgrade tasks in the current version first.
 :::

+## Upgrading in production

+After deploying a new version of the `alchemy_cms` gem, database migrations run automatically via `db:prepare`.

+The `alchemy:upgrade` task bundles several individual upgrade tasks.
+Some of these (like data migrations) need to run in production, while others (like config or file changes) are meant for development only.
+Check the output of `bin/rails -T alchemy:upgrade` and run the relevant tasks individually in production as needed.

 ## Verify the upgrade